What is CSR in Business & Why Does it Matter to Employees?

 What is corporate social responsibility?
 What does CSR stand for?

-The term CSR is understood globally as a corporation’s responsibility for the economic, environmental, and social implications of its business activities.
+CSR is understood globally as a corporation’s responsibility for its business activities’ economic, environmental, and social implications.
 This can sometimes be referred to as a triple bottom line.
-This is an approach that not only considers profit like traditional business models; it also includes people and the planet.
+This approach not only considers profit like traditional business models; it also includes people and the planet.

 CSR is a self-regulating business model that helps an organization be a socially responsible company and accountable to itself, its stakeholders, and the public.